The College Scholar Program

 Student Research and Activity Funding

 The Lynne S. Abel ‘62 College Scholar Endowment Fund supports College Scholars' independent research year-round.
-Students may receive up to $500 per semester to support research costs, conference expenses, and travel.
+Students may receive up to $500 per semester, including summer, to support research costs, conference expenses, and travel.
+This fund memorializes Associate Dean Abel, who through her spirit and actions, supported students in a wide variety of ways, including by directing and expanding the College Scholar Program from 1974-2003.

 How to Apply